tandasat/SimpleSvm/README.md

 Supported Platforms
 ----------------------
 - Windows 10 and later (x64)
-- AMD Processors with SVM and NPT support
+- AMD processors with SVM and NPT support

 Resources